Assanidze v. Georgia: Background

-Following the sentencing, the applicant appealed the decision on "points of law".
+Following the sentencing, the applicant appealed the decision on points of law.
 On 29 January 2001 the Supreme Court of Georgia heard the appeal in the applicant's absence and acquitted the applicant on 2 October 2000.
 The Court said, inter alia:

-"The preliminary investigation and judicial investigation in the present case were conducted in flagrant breach of the statutory rules.
-The criminal file does not contain incontrovertible evidence capable of supporting a guilty verdict; the judgment is, moreover, self-contradictory and based on inconsistent conjecture and depositions from persons interested in the outcome of the proceedings that were obtained in breach of the procedural rules."
+The preliminary investigation and judicial investigation in the present case were conducted in flagrant breach of the statutory rules.
+The criminal file does not contain incontrovertible evidence capable of supporting a guilty verdict; the judgment is, moreover, self-contradictory and based on inconsistent conjecture and depositions from persons interested in the outcome of the proceedings that were obtained in breach of the procedural rules.

 In a final attempt to set aside the case the Supreme Court ruled that "Mr Tengiz Assanidze shall be immediately released" and stated that "This judgment is final and no appeal shall lie against it."
 However, the administration of the Ajarian Autonomous Republic refused to release the applicant even after appeals from the President, vice-president and the Public Defender.

-Despite multiple letters to the Ajarian authorities commenting on the breach of the Convention for the Protection of Human Rights and Fundamental Freedoms, the European Convention on Human Rights and the "reckless disregard for the rule of law" no further progress was made to secure the applicant's release.
+Despite multiple letters to the Ajarian authorities commenting on the breach of the Convention for the Protection of Human Rights and Fundamental Freedoms and the "reckless disregard for the rule of law", no further progress was made to secure the applicant's release.
 The underlying issue here was the refusal by the Ajarian authorities to recognise the Georgian government as its sovereign, instead standing resolutely that they had judicial autonomy to act as the administration saw fit.

 In 2001 an application was made to the European Court of Human Rights alleging a violation of Assanidze's rights guaranteed by Article 5 § 1, 3 and 4, Article 6 § 1, Article 10 § 1 and Article 13 of the Convention, and Article 2 of Protocol No. 4.

 On 30 July 2002, the Investigation Committee of the Georgian Parliament began to write a report on the legality of the presidential pardon and the proceedings against the applicant.
 The Committee found that the President had "absolute and unconditional" power to grant a pardon.
 Further, it recommended that the applicant's case be ultimately decided by the Court in Strasbourg (European Court on Human Rights).